panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 This document contains the analysis performed by that research group (see {{LessonsLearned}}), based on that catalog (see {{Contributions}}).

+## Purpose of This Document

+This Informational document discusses protocol mechanisms considered, and in some cases standardized, by the Internet Engineering Task Force, and considers Lessons Learned from those mechanisms.
+The intention is to inform the work of protocol designers, whether in the IRTF, the IETF, or elsewhere in the Internet ecosystem.

+As an Informational document published in the IRTF stream, this document has no authority beyond the quality of the analysis it contains.

 ## A Note About Path-Aware Technologies Included In This Document

 This document does not catalog every technology about Path Aware Networking that was not implemented and deployed.
 Instead, we include enough technologies to provide background for the lessons included in {{LessonsLearned}} to guide researchers and protocol engineers in their work.